From Moriah to the Morel

 Miryam / Miriam (מִרְיָם).
 Moses’s sister, the first prophetess in scripture.
 The Hebrew name parses as Mar-yam — “bitter sea.”
 Mar (bitter) + yam (sea).
 She is the namesake of Mary, mother of Christ — called by the Catholic tradition Stella Maris (Star of the Sea) and Mater Dolorosa (Mother of Sorrows).
 Two foundational matriarchs of Western religion bear a name that means “bitter sea.”
 Both stand beside the death-water and bring the deliverer through it.

 The Amorites (אֱמֹרִי, Emori).
 The original inhabitants of the land of Canaan.
 Their own name was Amurru; the Sumerians wrote them down as MAR.TU.
 They are the m-r people of the land before Israel — the inhabitants of the hill country where Moriah would later rise.
 Genesis 15:16 says God will give the land to Abraham’s descendants “when the iniquity of the Amorites is complete.”
+The modern English spelling carries the cluster on its surface: A-mor-ites.
+The first inhabitants of the land that becomes Moriah have mor in the middle of their name, in plain English, three thousand years after the original Amurru spoke their own tongue.

 Moriel (מוֹרִיאֵל).
 A Hebrew theophoric name compounding two sacred phonemes: mor (myrrh) and El (God).
 The name is glossed in the tradition as “Myrrh of God” or — from the alternate parsing mori, “my teacher” — “God is my teacher.”
 A man named Moriel appears in the biblical record as one of King David’s mighty warriors, the gibborim.
 A man named Mor-El fought beside the king who built his altar on the Mountain of Mor.

-5. The Indo-European inheritance
+6. The Indo-European inheritance

 The other half of the Western linguistic world — Indo-European — runs an entirely separate but uncannily parallel set of m-r roots.
 Historical linguists reconstruct four distinct Proto-Indo-European forms, all beginning with the same two consonants.
+Plus a fifth Greek root, from the pre-Greek substrate, that names the act of taking shape itself.

-5.1 *mer- (to die)
+6.1 *mer- (to die)

 The most robust reconstruction in the investigation.
 Descendants: Sanskrit mṛtyu (death), mṛta (mortal); Latin mors, mortis (death), mori (to die), mortalis (mortal); Greek brotos (mortal, from older *mrotos), ambrotos (immortal); Avestan mereta (mortal); Old Church Slavonic mrěti (to die); Lithuanian mirti (to die); Welsh marw (dead); Old English morth (murder, death).
 Modern English: mortal, mortality, mortify, mortuary, mortician, morgue, mortgage (“death-pledge”), post-mortem, rigor mortis, murder, morbid, moribund, remorse.
 From Iceland to India, m-r means die.

-5.2 *mori- (sea)
+6.2 *mori- (sea)

 A separate reconstructed root.
 Latin mare → French mer, Spanish mar, Italian mare, Portuguese mar, Romanian mare, Catalan mar; Old English mere (sea, lake — surviving in Windermere, Grasmere); German Meer, Dutch meer (lake); Old Norse marr; Welsh môr, Irish muir, Breton mor; Russian more (море).
 Modern English: marine, maritime, mariner, mermaid, marsh, moor, mere, nightmare.
 Every major Indo-European language calls the sea by an m-r word.

-5.3 *me(i)s- (great, greater)
+6.3 *me(i)s- (great, greater)

 A third root, the affirmative twin of the death-root.
 Old English mara (greater, mightier, stronger); Old Irish mor — “great”; Welsh mawr — “great”; Greek -moros (great, in compounds); Avestan mazja (greater); Oscan mais (more); Gothic maiza, Old Norse meiri, German mehr.
 Modern English: more, most.
 The Welsh and Old Irish words for “great” are simply mor and mawr.
 The Scottish broadsword — the claymore — is claidheamh mor, “great sword.”
 The everyday English word more descends from this root.

-5.4 *mork- (root, tuber)
+6.4 *mork- (root, tuber)

 A fourth root.
 Old High German morha (root of a tree or plant); German Möhre (carrot); Old English more (edible root); Old French morille (mushroom) → English morel.